-Stone Circles of Scotland
+Stone circles and standing stones of Scotland

 Written by: Stewart Borland

 Published: 22nd September 2014, last updated: 23rd August 2022

 Standing stones can be found throughout Scotland at many sights.
 They date back to 10,000 years ago and are believed to serve as a place for ritual activity back in the day.
 16 stone circles can be found in Scotland.

 Laurasia and Gondwanaland began to split up around 150 million years ago

 Long before the first stone circle was built, and the Achara Stone erected near Keil Hill (see The Story of Keil Hill and its people) the country we know today as Scotland was part of the prehistoric continent of Laurasia, destined to divide itself into North America and Europe.
 The spit of land we call England was very much part of the European landmass while Scotland stayed with the American continent.
 After a few more millennia Scotland eventually broke away from mainland America and bobbed across the primordial bouillabaisse to bump into the top of England, around 400 million years ago.

 Scotland was in no hurry to attach itself to England.
 For countless millennia it (with many other bits of countries) wandered the planet like the ancient mariner, experiencing itself as a tropical swampland, a beautiful Equatorial region surrounded by azure seas and coral reefs.
 It even spent some time as an arid desert before cooling off again.
 In the last million years, it has borne no less than 6 ice ages, the incremental ebb and flow of humongous glaciers carving out the distinctive mountains and valleys we know today.